Financial Planning for SaaS Business Plan: Introduction

 7) Scenario Planning: The SaaS “What If” Engine

-SaaS planning needs scenarios because small changes produce big outcomes.
+SaaS planning needs scenarios because small changes produce big outcomes, and scenario planning supports data-driven decisions.

 Your plan should include at least three scenarios: